AntoineHeurtel/FDGBM/README.md

 # Introduction

-This pipeline was created for the intership of 2 students in master 2 in [*Université Lyon 1*](https://www.univ-lyon1.fr/).
+This pipeline was created for the internship of 2 students in master 2 in [*Université Lyon 1*](https://www.univ-lyon1.fr/).

 *Authors* :
 - **Thoto** ([Théophile Tesseraud](mailto:theophile.tesseraud@gmail.com))